Numerical approach to compressible shallow-water dynamics of neutron-star spreading layers: Accretion spreading layer formation

 The simulation passes several stages shown in Figure~\ref{fig:big_sim}.
-The accretion breaks the initial state by heating the equatorial regions and creates conditions for convective instability.
-The latter develops on the time scales of $\sim 1/\Omega$ and by $t\sim 0.05\rm s$ enters a non-linear stage.
-As we expect for a Rayleigh-Taylor instability, the small-scale modes develop faster but are overrun by longer-wavelength modes, that finally merge to form the global `tennis ball' pattern clearly visible in the last panel of Figure~\ref{fig:big_sim}.
-The pattern is rotating around the $z$ axis at a frequency close to the average angular frequency.
-During the later stages of evolution, this pattern is surprisingly stable and rotating at a frequency close to the initial rotation frequency of the layer.
-The low-density, low-pressure regions located within the meanders of the pattern are long-living cyclones with its own local velocity fields.
-In Figure~\ref{fig:stream}, we show two density maps for the last snapshot of the simulation together with the velocity streamlines with rotation and without it.
-In order to subtract rotation for the second picture in Figure~\ref{fig:stream} we compute average linear rotation frequency as
+Accretion breaks the initial state by heating the equatorial regions and creates conditions for convective instability.
+The latter develops on the time scales of $\sim 1/\Omega$ and by $t\sim 0.05\rm s$ enters a nonlinear stage.
+As we expect for a Rayleigh-Taylor instability, the small-scale modes develop faster but are overrun by longer-wavelength modes, that finally merge to form the global `tennis ball' pattern (at around t$\sim 0.2$s) clearly visible in the last two panels of Figure~\ref{fig:big_sim}.
+The pattern rotates around the $z$ axis at a frequency close to the average angular frequency.
+During the later stages of evolution, this pattern is surprisingly stable and rotates at a frequency close to the initial rotation frequency of the layer.
+The low-density, low-pressure regions located within the meanders of the pattern are long-lived cyclones with their own local velocity fields.
+In Figure~\ref{fig:stream}, we show two density maps for the last snapshot of the simulation together with the velocity streamlines.
+In the second panel, the average rotation is subtracted from the velocity field, that makes the velocity circulation patterns in the cyclones clearly visible.
+In order to subtract rotation for the second picture in Figure~\ref{fig:stream}, we compute average linear rotation frequency as

-The linear frequency can be turned into a rotational frequency by multiplying it by $2\pi$.
+where $N$ is the total number of cells in the mesh.
+The linear frequency can be turned into rotational frequency by multiplying it by $2\pi$.
 After that, we compute rotational velocities and subtract them from the overall velocity field.

-This subtraction allows to resolve the circular pattern of the strongest cyclone located in the southern hemisphere at $\theta \sim -60^\circ$ and $\varphi \sim 200^\circ$.
-After $t\sim 0.35$s, this cyclone coincides with the global minimum of pressure, that allows to accurately trace its position and measure the rotation velocity of the `tennis-ball' pattern.
+This subtraction allows to resolve the circular pattern of two cyclones in the southern hemisphere, with the strongest one located at $\theta \sim -60^\circ$ and $\varphi \sim 200^\circ$.
+After $t\sim 0.35$s, the strongest cyclone coincides with the global minimum of pressure, which allows one to accurately trace its position and measure the rotation velocity of the `tennis-ball' pattern.

-It is important to note that rotation at later stages of simulation is not uniform and varies with latitude.
-For example, averaging out rotations in northern and southern hemispheres leads to a noticeable split in frequencies, as demonstrated in Figure \ref{fig:split}.
+It is important to note that rotation at later stages of the simulation is not uniform and varies with latitude.
+In particular, rotation frequencies at later stages of the evolution differ considerably for the northern and southern hemispheres, as demonstrated in Figure \ref{fig:split}.